Just a moment.

 More is less — verify.

-By asking users to verify prior to starting the update, we're able to one, surface hardware issues right away, and two, direct users back to where they left off if an interruption occured.
+By requiring verification prior to starting the update, we're able to both surface hardware issues right away and familiarize users with the Chrome dialog interaction earlier.

 New changes only